sentclose/sentc-docs/docs/guide/e2ee/group.md

     child from parent
 ````

-To create a child group just call group create in the parent group not in the user scope
+To create a child group, call group-create in the parent group, not in the user scope

 :::: tabs#p